wundergraph/wundergraph/docs-website/src/pages/docs/directives-reference/require-authentication-directive.md

 ---

 {% callout type="warning" %}
-This directive takes priority over all other operation authentication configs.
+This directive takes priority over all other operation authentication configurations.
 {% /callout %}

 The `@requireAuthentication` directive configures an operation to require authentication.